 - Introduce elements of your cultural heritage or professional expertise to your child’s class.
 Contact the teacher to discuss your ideas.

 - Serve as a room parent to provide direct support to the classroom teacher.
 Contact your child’s teacher if you are interested.

 - Join other Post Oak families for service projects throughout the Greater Houston area.

 - Sign up to share your alma mater experience with a High School student interested in your school.
 Scroll to the bottom of this page to sign up.

 Events & Fundraising

-- Volunteer to work on school-wide events such as Family Fun Day, our annual POPA Welcome Dinner, Book Fair, Community Service and Grand Friends Days.
+- Volunteer to work on school-wide events such as Family Fun Day, our annual POPA Welcome Cocktails, Book Fair, Community Service, and Grand Friends Days.

 - Assist as an annual fund class captain or with other fundraising projects.

 - Host families pair with a new family to check in over the summer before the fall semester and offer their experience and support.